Instructions for Completing the Registrar Accreditation Application

 - This Application form must be completed and submitted, along with supporting documentation, to ICANN in order to be considered for ICANN registrar accreditation.

 In order for you to complete the Registrar Accreditation Application, you will need to do the following preparation:

-- Collect your company's financial information, including externally verified annual reports and insurance certificates;
+- Collect your company's financial information, including externally verified annual reports;

 - Collect your company's technical information, including current (or proposed) technical capabilities to provide domain name registration services, electronic backup of registration data from customers, security for all registration information, and continued domain name use for domain name registrants in the event your company goes out of business or ceases to operate as an accredited registrar, and other current (or proposed) technical capabilities, as specified in the application;

 - Be prepared to submit the application fee of US $3500.00.

 All applications must be submitted in hard copy form.
 No e-mail applications will be accepted.
 A completed application includes the following materials: